swapnilk06/Web-Dev-Cohort/Web Dev Cohort - 1.0/04] Regular Live Class - Phase 3/45] React from scratch - Part 1/45-React from scratch - Part 1 [17-05-25].md

 - [x] Try to run `brain.exe`
 - [x] Consistent code is very appreciated.
 - [x] How to write in `.prettierrc` learn doc.
+- [x] Setting/config are high level as company base.